 - Reduced risk of unexpected compliancy checks from HMRC

-According to HMRC, the average cost to those making the transition to Making Tax Digital is predicted to be around £280.
-Whilst it costs nothing to actually make the move over, some businesses might find there are training and software costs involved.
+According to HMRC, the average cost to those making the transition to Making Tax Digital will be around £280.
+Whilst it actually costs nothing to make the move over, some businesses might find it involves training and software costs.

 Introduce them to compatible software now

 There’s no time like the present!
 Familiarising clients with MTD software features now will only benefit you both in the long run.